Making a difference at Paddington Central

 The aim of the partnership is to nurture key skills in young, diverse talent to help access employment following school.

-Each year, we’re proud to support Pride and British Land and Paddington Central are working with Just Like Us, an LGBT+ charity whose mission is to empower young people to be role models championing LGBT+ equality at school and work.
-Last year we commissioned a documentary about the charity and set up the contactless Giving Box next to our rainbow-covered amphitheatre steps.
+Growing up LGBT+ is still unacceptably tough which is why British Land and Paddington Central are honoured to work with Just Like Us, an LGBT+ charity whose mission is to empower young people to be role models championing LGBT+ equality at school and work.